On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Introduction

 In Section~\ref{sec:dec}, we show that injectivization preserves the existence of certain homomorphisms.
 In particular, we show that decomposability is preserved under injectivization.
-Moreover, we also prove that decomposablity is invariant under taking the biquandle associated to a solution.
+Moreover, we prove that decomposability is invariant under taking the biquandle associated to a solution.

-In the last section we apply our methods to extend the theorems of Rump and Camp-Mora and Sastriques to bijective non-degenerate set-theoretic solutions.
+In the final section we apply our methods to extend the theorems of Rump and of Camp-Mora and Sastriques to bijective non-degenerate set-theoretic solutions.
 We first show, under a mild assumption, that a square-free solution is decomposable.
-We then establish some relations between a solution and its cabling, the main result is in Theorem~\ref{thm:diagonal} that gives a relation between the diagonal map of a solution and its cabling which allows in the same vain as \cite[Section~4]{cablingorig} to derive numerical criteria for indecomposability.
+We then establish relations between a solution and its cabling; the main result is Theorem~\ref{thm:diagonal}, which relates the diagonal map of a solution to that of its cabling and, in the spirit of \cite[Section~4]{cablingorig}, yields numerical criteria for indecomposability.